Sculpture Garden: “Hold” Reception & Capstone with Alonso Sierralta

-Join sculptor Alonso Sierralta for an outdoor dedication and reception event commemorating the installation of his sculpture, Hold, in the Anderson Center Sculpture Garden on Saturday, May 22 from 3 p.m. to 5 p.m.
+Join sculptor Alonso Sierralta for an outdoor reception event commemorating the installation of his sculpture, Hold, in the Anderson Center Sculpture Garden on Saturday, May 22 from 3 p.m. to 5 p.m.
 This event will also serve as a capstone showcase of artwork made by students in the Hispanic Outreach of Goodhue County afterschool program in artmaking workshops with Alonso as part of the Sculpture Garden Engagement Program.
 Light refreshments will be provided.
 Face coverings are required.
 Thanks to support from SEMAC, transportation to the Anderson Center for this event can be provided by contacting Adam at email@example.com or 651-388-2009 x4.

 Alonso Sierralta moved from Chile to the United States when he was fourteen, and studied in Nebraska before settling in NE Minneapolis.
 He has an MFA from the University of Nebraska.
 He has received several awards, including a Next Step grant from the McKnight Foundation, and his work has been featured throughout MN and in numerous national shows.
 Sierralta has public work on display at Stevens Point Sculpture Park, in Stevens Point, WI, and at Silverwood Park, in St. Anthony, MN.